ambrogio-dev/yn-agi-voip-push-notifications/README.md

   /var/log
   ````

-in there, the best way to see the log is using tail on messages: `tail -10f messages`
+in there, the best way to see the logs is using tail on messages: `tail -10f messages`

 2. Asterisk: